ibm-cloud-docs/schematics/workspace-setup.md

 To find out how many workspaces you need in {{site.data.keyword.cloud_notm}} Schematics, look at the microservices that build your app and the environments that you need to develop, test, and publish your microservice.
 {: shortdesc}

 As a rule of thumb, consider creating separate workspaces for each of your microservices and the environment that you use.
 For example, if you have a product app that consists of a search, payment, and review microservice component, consider creating a separate workspace for each microservice component and development, staging, and production environment.
-Separate workspaces for each microservice component and environment allows you to separately develop, deploy, and manage the Terraform configuration files and associated {{site.data.keyword.cloud_notm}} resources without affecting the resources of other microservices.
+With separate workspaces for each microservice component and environment, you can develop, deploy, and manage the Terraform configuration files and associated {{site.data.keyword.cloud_notm}} resources without affecting the resources of other microservices.

 Review the following image to see the number of workspaces in {{site.data.keyword.cloud_notm}} Schematics for an app that consists of three microservices.